Associate Professor Social Science & Cultural Studies email@example.com 718.399.4599 p Brooklyn Campus, DeKalb Hall 414

 Current Course Listing (2)

-Luka is a developmental psychologist.
-His research explores the effects of radical change - such as migration, war, and urban destruction, on socio-cognitive development of young people.
-Employing the methodology of narrative inquiry, Luka's research specifically focuses on the relationship of perception and cognition to socio-cultural context and environment (both built and virtual).
-Across his work, language is seen as important tool for psychological development, enabling young people to make sense of challenging life situations while also facilitating cognitive growth.
+Luka's research explores the effects of radical change - such as migration, war, and urban destruction on the socio-cognitive development of young people.
+Employing the methodology of narrative inquiry, Luka's research specifically focuses on the relationship of cognition to socio-cultural context and environment (both built and virtual).
+Across his work, language is seen as an important tool for psychological development, enabling young people to make sense of challenging life situations while also facilitating cognitive growth.
+Within contexts of radical change, Luka’s research explores language employed as narrative as a way of imposing on experience some organized differentiation between action, cognition, and feeling, and thereby making sense of that experience.
+Current research support includes funding from the Mellon Foundation and Pratt Institute's Center for Art, Design and Community Engagement K-12.

 Recent and forthcoming publications include:

-Lucic, L. & Liharska, L. (in press).
-'They are thirsty for internet more than water': Employing the affordances of cyberspace for learning and cognitive development among young refugees undergoing migration.
+Lucic, L. & Liharska, L. (2019).
+'They are thirsty for internet more than water': Learning and cognitive development among young refugees undergoing migration.
 In Z. Yan (Ed.)
 Analyzing Human Behavior in Cyberspace.

 Lucic, L. (2016).
 Developmental affordances of war-torn landscapes: Growing up in Sarajevo under siege.
 Human Development.
 59:81-106.